Benjamin Balint has been named the winner of the 2020 Sami Rohr Prize for Jewish Literature for “Kafka’s Last Trial: The Case of a Literary Legacy.”

 Past winners include Michael David Lukas (“The Last Watchman of Old Cairo,” 2019), Ilana Kurshan (“If All The Seas Were Ink,” 2018), Ayelet Tsabari (“The Best Place on Earth,” 2015) and Matti Friedman (“The Aleppo Codex,” 2014).

-All four authors will be honored at a virtual ceremony later this year.
+This year’s winner and finalists will be honored at a virtual ceremony later this year.